Beef Jerky Recipe

 The direction in which you slice beef will affect its texture.
 This is a highly debated question amongst jerky lovers.
 But in the end, it comes down to your preference.

-Cutting the slices with the grain keeps the longer muscle fiber intact and will be chewier.
+Cutting the slices with the grain keeps the longer muscle fiber intact and will make them chewier.

 Meat Tenderizer